cnoe-io/agent-backstage/README.md

 ```
 > Your Question: how can you help?
-Agent: I can assist you with managing your PagerDuty operations, including:
+Agent: I can assist you with managing your operations, including:

 1. **Incident Management**: Create, update, resolve, and acknowledge incidents.